reczoo/FuxiCTR/README.md

 + --tag: (optional) Specify the tag to determine which expid to run (e.g. 001 for the first expid).
 This is useful to rerun one specific experiment_id that contains the tag.
 + --gpu: The available gpus for parameters tuning and multiple gpus can be used (e.g., using --gpu 0 1 for two gpus)

-In the following example, we use the expid `FM_test` in `benchmarks/expid_config` as the base, and create a tuner config file `FM_tuner_config.yaml` in `benchmarks/tuner_config`, which defines the tuning space for parameter tuning.
-Note that if a key in `tuner_space` has values stored in a list, those values will be grid-searched.
+In the following example, we use the hyper-parameters of `FM_test` in [benchmarks/expid_config](./benchmarks/expid_config) as the base setting, and create a tuner config file `FM_tuner_config.yaml` in [benchmarks/tuner_config](./benchmarks/tuner_config), which defines the tuning space for parameter tuning.
+In particular, if a key in `tuner_space` has values stored in a list, those values will be grid-searched.
+Otherwise, the default value in `FM_test` will be applied.
+After finished, all the searched results can be accessed from `FM_tuner_config.csv` in the `./benchmarks` folder.

 ```bash
 cd benchmarks